awolde/mavenTest/README.md

 # mavenTest
-Sample repo to demo CI/CD with Jenkins and Maven.
+Sample repo to demo CI/CD with Jenkins and Maven..